 Western Australia so often misses out on the tourist dollar; unsurprisingly many are lured by the far-reaching appeal of Sydney's iconic Opera House.
 Many visitors include Melbourne as part of a road trip from Sydney and others head north from Sydney along the eastern seaboard as part of a road trip into Queensland hubs like Brisbane, Byron Bay or the Great Barrier Reef.
 WA gets what's left.
 And that isn't much.
 Admittedly this is completely understandable: people are short on money and even shorter on time - and WA is so far, far away.
 The 'problem' with travelling in Australia is that it is just so vast and not particularly affordable, either.
 This means that as a traveller keen to explore new places, I find myself flying abroad rather than around the country I am living in.
 For the same price as a destination in Australia - and sometimes for even less, I can fly to a new and exciting country in Asia or Oceania.
 This has pretty much characterised my thought process up until this point and explains why all of my destinations on this giant sunburnt country have been concentrated in Australia's south eastern states of NSW, VIC, TAS and the ACT.
 The WA government is taking steps to better market itself, as well as make the State capital Perth more enticing to would-be travellers putting together an Aussie itinerary.

 In a world of travel where there seems to be an ever-growing number of people clogging up any place worth seeing, I believe WA is an opportunity to have a cool city break with a few great day trips perfectly feasible beyond Perth's city limits without half of humanity getting in your way.
-Welcome to Western Australia - my sixth Australian State/Territory.
+Welcome to Western Australia.

 A five hour flight from Sydney and a three hour time difference has meant that Perth has, up until this point, only ever been a city marked on the Australian weather map, a place tantalisingly in the same country but so very far away.
 A visit to the United KIngdom offered the perfect chance of a stop-off in Perth on the return leg, the Australian city with a distinctly Scottish name which looks out into the Indian Ocean and one of the most isolated cities on earth.